Equitable Access to Local Fresh Food:

 For those with limited resources, providing additional cash (purchasing power) is the best incentive to increase buying of local fresh fruits and vegetables.
 Using a market coin system, DFMCC enables Supplemental Nutrition Assistance Program (SNAP, formerly know as Food Stamps) recipients to use their benefits at the market and matches up to $25 per market to buy nutritious food.
 DFMCC also matches up to $9 per market for Seniors and Women, Infant & Children’s program (WIC) recipients using Farmers’ Market Nutrition Program Vouchers (FMNP).

-For those not receiving government food assistance, Fruit and Veggie Certificates are available through 2 community health centers.
+For those not receiving government food assistance, Fruit and Veggie Certificates are available through 2 community health centers and the United Way.
+The YMCA, through the Coalition for Healthy Kids provides market certificates as part of some of their summer health programs.

-A new program for Seniors and Vets provides $15 in market produce certificates at the market.
+The Seniors and Vets program continues, providing $15 in market produce certificates at the market.
 Seniors are invited to join a dynamic nutrition workshop at the end of which they receive their $15.
 Vets just need to show their vet ID with the certificates being a show of appreciation for their service.

 Collaborative Members 2017